-Speaking of viewpoints, we took a short walk after seeing the Pena Palace, and through the giant trees we reached the Castle of the Moors, a Portuguese medieval castle on another hilltop in the Sintra Mountains.
+Speaking of viewpoints, we took a short walk after seeing the Pena Palace, and through the giant trees, we reached the Moorish Castle, a Portuguese medieval castle on another hilltop in the Sintra Mountains.
 We climbed up the stairs to the top and we had a great panoramic view of the vast open area below us.
 Thank you for the nice weather after the morning rain and as we turned around the Pena National Palace was right in front of us on another peak!

 Walking back down to the town there are a lot of tourist spots for us to see and do.
 We went to the Town Palace which was built in the 16th century and declared a National Monument.
 The structure could be easily recognized from afar with its two giant corn-shaped chimneys!
 More, we tried Queijadas, a small novelty sweet cake in Sintra made with cheese~

 Here I found a really nice drone video of the Pena National Palace!

 If you look at the map, the Iberia peninsula shaped like a man’s head glazing toward the Atlantic Ocean.
 I heard someone told me that if Portugal is a man’s handsome face, then Spain is the voluminous hair whipping backward by the Atlantic wind.
 Capo de Roca, on the other hand, would be the tip of the man’s nose and the westernmost point of the Europe continent.

 After the afternoon in Sintra, we were exhausted and I wondered if we should take the bus to the middle of nowhere and see a cliff; My friend said, ‘we are here anyway’ and so we waited for the 5 pm bus and headed to the west.